RalphRathmann/object-helper/README.md

 # object-helper
 Helps browsing imported classes for projects in arduino ide and helps getting over the missing code-completion.

+    Copyright (C) 2019 Ralph Rathmann

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 This Clarion Program scans given paths with header-files of your Arduino IDE (c) (Copyright by Arduino) Installation and imports them in a browse list.
 Here you can find the declarations of your imported classes and use them to paste into your code (into your .ino) or c-file.